-Subject to the terms and conditions set forth in the underwriting agreement among Continental and Morgan Stanley & Co.
-Incorporated ("Morgan Stanley") relating to the Offered Certificates, Continental has agreed to cause each Trust to sell to Morgan Stanley, and Morgan Stanley has agreed to purchase \$ aggregate principal amount of the Offered Certificates.
+Subject to the terms and conditions set forth in the underwriting agreement among Continental, Morgan Stanley & Co.
+Incorporated ("Morgan Stanley") and the Depositary relating to the Offered Certificates, Continental has agreed to cause the Class C Trust to sell to Morgan Stanley, and Morgan Stanley has agreed to purchase \$191,764,000 aggregate principal amount of the Offered Certificates.